Predictable by Design, Vulnerable by Nature: Security Consequences of Learnability in UAV State Estimators: Discussion

 \subsection{Defending against \papername{}}

-Because we exploit errors that naturally exist in vehicular systems, defending against \papername{} is very tricky.
-Even analyzing the history of sensor values will be insufficient as the spoofed values {\em look like} they are drawing from the same distribution as the original sensor values.
-One could try to prevent the payload from reaching the target system, \ie; making it difficult to `learn' the target function with surrogate models or increasing sensor redundancy where multiple sensors provide similar overlapping information.
+Because we exploit errors that naturally exist in vehicular systems, defending against \papername{} is very tricky when input and outputs can be collected.
+One could try to prevent the payload from reaching the target system, \ie making it difficult to `learn' the target function with surrogate models or increasing sensor redundancy where multiple sensors provide similar overlapping information.
 Another potential solution is via randomization \cite{yoon2016taskshuffler, chen2021indistinguishability} since it makes the mapping between the input and the output seem more disjoint.
-Though in autonomous vehicle domains, applying randomization to state estimation may be difficult since the vehicular motion is bounded by the standard model of physics.
+Though in autonomous vehicle domains, applying randomization to state estimation may be difficult since the vehicular motion is bounded by standard models of physics. {Overall, we highlight a fundamental tension \viz the determinism required for robust modeling, safety and certification is precisely what enables learnability, \ie makes our attack possible.}